baxtiyor-gis/blogApi/readme.md

 ## How to run ?

 1. If you need run application on development mode run `npm run dev`
-2. If you need run application on production mode run `npm run start`
+2. If you need run application on production mode run `npm start`

 ### Category CRUD